rgeraldes24/solc/docs/installing-hyperion.rst

 you could install Visual Studio 2019 Build Tools.

 Visual Studio 2019 provides both IDE and necessary compiler and libraries.
-So if you have not got an IDE and prefer to develop Solidity, Visual Studio 2019 may be a choice for you to get everything setup easily.
+So if you have not got an IDE and prefer to develop Hyperion, Visual Studio 2019 may be a choice for you to get everything setup easily.

 Here is the list of components that should be installed